Paula Sevilla

-Paula Sevilla (born 28 June 1997) is a Spanish athlete.
+Paula Sevilla López de la Vieja (born 28 June 1997, in La Solana, Ciudad Real) is a Spanish athlete.
 She was the Spanish 100m national champion in 2019 and 2020.
-In 2022, she became the Spanish national champion in 200m.
+In 2022, she became the Spanish national champion in 200m, and in 2025 Spanish indoor champion over 400 metres.
+At the 2025 European Indoor Championships in Apeldoorn, Netherlands, she tied the national record over 400m while winning the bronze medal.

 Career

-Sevilla was part of the Spanish team that won gold at the 2017 European Athletics U23 Championships in Bydgoszcz, Poland in the 2017 European Athletics U23 Championships – Women's 4 × 100 metres relay.
-In 2022, Sevilla’s new personal best time of 22.86 placed her as the second fastest Spanish women over 200m of all time, behind only Sandra Myers.
+Sevilla was part of the Spanish team that won gold at the 2017 European Athletics U23 Championships in Bydgoszcz, Poland in the women's 4x100m relay.
+In 2022, Sevilla's new personal best time of 22.86 placed her as the second fastest Spanish woman over 200m of all time, behind only Sandra Myers.
 When subsequently winning the Spanish national athletics championships shortly afterwards Sevilla actually ran a lower time than her new personal best, winning in a time of 22.73, but it was classified as a wind assisted race.